fxi/amtabulator/README.md

 make all
 # if there is no error / doc to commit
-npm run release  # Create a new release and update versions, both JS (package.json) and R (DESCRIPTION) git push # Main branch.
-If pushed from the main branch, a version will be tested and built by a github workflow
+npm run release  # Create a new release and update versions, both JS (package.json) and R (DESCRIPTION) git push # push to the main branch will trigger all actions and build everything
 ```

 ### Contributing Guidelines